 The two of us got in line in Coral A, stood for the National Anthem next to a taco and two jelly donuts and then off we went, bound for the breakers.

-At the two-ish mile mark we spotted Bevan, Sid and Kari hanging out on Hayes Hill.
-We gave them hugs and gave us beer (and took pictures).
+At the two-ish mile mark we spotted Bevan, Sid and Kari hanging out on Hayes Hill so we gave them hugs and they gave us beer (and took pictures).

-Trevor and I continued into the Panhandle and onto Golden Gate Park for the final stretch of our twelve kilometer run.
+Trevor and I continued into the Panhandle and then on to Golden Gate Park for the final stretch of our twelve kilometer run.
 We were passing the bison paddock when I remembered to call Bryan and wish him happy birthday.

 A mile or so later we had made our way to Ocean Beach and the finish line.

-After snagging a ton of free stuff from the finisher's area, T and I popped into a Lyft and rode it back to the Panhandle where we spent the whole day like it was college.
-We did shots with strangers, manned kegs in random backyards and were just generally next level morons.
+After snagging a ton of free stuff from the finisher's area, Trevor and I popped into a Lyft and rode it back to the Panhandle where we spent the whole day like we were in college.
+We did shots with strangers, manned kegs in random backyards and were just generally being next-level morons.
 In fact, at different points in the day I had a bouquet of sunflowers tucked into my skirt, a unicorn hat on my head and someone else's grill on my bottom teeth.

 I can't believe I waited seven whole years to partake in this incredibleness.

-Oh also, the first item on my 40 Before 40 list has been marked complete.
+Incidentally, I've just marked complete the first item on my 40 Before 40 list.